 Prior to becoming a journalist, Anderson worked as an Equity actor and as an account executive with Siegerman Associates, Inc., in public relations and advertising.
 His play script, Bernard Shaw: Weeding the Garden, was based on the religious writings of George Bernard Shaw.
 It was entered into the permanent Shaw Archives by Dan Laurence.
 Anderson was granted a limited-time performance license for the piece by the Shaw Estate via the Society of Authors in London.

-He is a member of the American Men’s Studies Association, the Association of Writers & Writing Programs, the American Theatre Critics Association (former executive committee member) and the International Association of Theatre Critics (former vice president).
+He is a member of the Society of Professional Journalists, American Men’s Studies Association, the Association of Writers & Writing Programs, the American Theatre Critics Association (former executive committee member) and the International Association of Theatre Critics (former vice president).

-Anderson is a native of Charleston, South Carolina, and now is based in Tampa, on the Gulf Coast of Florida.
+Anderson is a native of Charleston, South Carolina.
 He is a longtime supporter of the Museum of Modern Art (MoMA).
-As part of his interest in the potential impact of serious music and writing on each other, he has made the first challenge grant to listeners of Q2 Music, the 24/7 live-streaming contemporary classical Internet service of New York Public Radio flagship WNYC/WQXR.
+As part of his interest in the potential impact of serious music and writing on each other, he made the first challenge grant to listeners of Q2 Music, the 24/7 live-streaming contemporary classical Internet service of New York Public Radio flagship WNYC/WQXR.